| |

 The Shetland pony is a breed of pony that originates in the Shetland Isles of North Scotland.
 It has a heavy coat and short legs.

-The highland cattle originate in the Scottish Highlands and the Outer Hebrides, they have long horns and a long shaggy coat.
+The highland cattle originate in the Scottish Highlands and the Outer Hebrides.
+They have long horns and a long shaggy coat.

 Two Scottish animal-themed coloring pages are displayed.
 The left page features an uncolored cartoon Shetland pony with a shaggy mane, described as a small, hardy breed from the Shetland Isles.
 The right page shows a Highland cow partially colored in brown, labeled as originating from the Scottish Highlands and Outer Hebrides, known for its long horns and shaggy coat.